 Design Database for the pay roll system for various companies having many departments.
 Every employee has his salary in 3 parts: Basic, HRA and PA.
 Every employee can have multiple accounts and he would give the percentage of salary to be deposited in each account.

 Each Company can have many department.
 If any employee is in 2 departments, than I had another tuple for that.
-So an employee can be part of 2 departments.
+So

 Each Employee can have multiple accounts and Salary has 3 components: Basic, HRA and PA.